alexxtaurus83/AttaxGameSimulator/Readme.md

 This project was written to support my Unity mobile game "Ataxx".
-This project was written in colabaration with Gemini 2.5 and Ghat GPT.
+This project was written in colabaration with Gemini 2.5 and Ghat GPT using chat capabilities.
+Project developed using  Windsurf AI IDE (https://windsurf.com)

 # Ataxx AI Engine & ML Trainer Project Overview